PyeongChang 2018: Dates, sports, venues, live TV details, British medal hopes

 WHEN ARE THE WINTER OLYMPICS?

-The Winter Olympics start on Friday 9 February and run through to Sunday 25 February.
+The Winter Olympics officially starts with the opening ceremony on Friday 9 February and runs through to Sunday 25 February.

 HOW CAN I WATCH IT?

-Furthermore, Eurosport Player will broadcast more than 100 events live and on demand, providing access on any device, at any time.
+However, Eurosport Player is the only place to see the Olympics live and in their entirety, broadcasting more than 100 events live and on demand, providing access on any device, at any time.

-It will make PyeongChang 2018 the most digital Olympic Games across Europe, capturing every moment of action for viewers, as well as creating further mass engagement on Eurosport digital sites (including Eurosport.com) and social media platforms.
+It will make PyeongChang 2018 the most digital Olympic Games across Europe, capturing every moment of action for viewers, as well as creating further mass engagement on Eurosport's digital sites and social media platforms.

 WHERE ARE THEY TAKING PLACE?